Posset

-A posset (/ˈpɒs@t/, also historically spelled possot poshote, possyt or poshotte), was originally a popular hot drink made of milk curdled with wine or ale, often spiced, which was often used as a remedy.
+A posset (/ˈpɒs@t/, historically also spelled possyt, possot, poosay, poshote or poshotte), was originally a popular hot drink made of milk curdled with wine or ale, often spiced, which was often used as a remedy.
 In the 18th century, it was reportedly only drunk in Sweden, Norway and England.

 The original drink became extinct and the name was revived in the 19th century and applied to a cream, sugar and citrus-based confection, which is consumed today as a cold set dessert nearly indistinguishable from syllabub.